How to Shop For The Best Garage Air Conditioner

 Summer heatwaves, poor ventilation, and hot car engines can all make your garage feel unbearably hot.

 Even if your garage is well insulated, it might not be enough.
-In some cases, adding air conditioning may be your best option.
+Adding air conditioning may be your best option.

-But with literally thousands of options available, it can be difficult to figure out which one is right for you.
+But with thousands of options available, figuring out which one is right for you can be difficult.

-The best garage air conditioner is one that’s slightly larger than necessary for your space (so it doesn’t work too hard) and one that uses at little energy as possible.
+The best garage air conditioners will be slightly larger than necessary for your space (so it doesn’t work too hard) and uses as little energy as possible.
 Oh…and one that doesn’t cost an arm and a leg.

 That should be easy to find, right?

-When I started looking into air conditioning my garage, I was overwhelmed by all the choices.
-If that’s happening to you, then hopefully this can help make that decision process a little easier.
+When I started looking into air conditioning in my garage, I was overwhelmed by all the choices.
+If that’s happening to you, hopefully, this can help make that decision a little easier.

 Who Needs a Garage Air Conditioner?